Mosazghi/my_b/README.md

 # my_b
-My Browser - my shot at a minimalist web browser :D
+A minimal web browser built from scratch.
+Inspired by this [book](https://browser.engineering/index.html)